Cross-platform mobile app development may seem like the best approach for building an app that runs on both iOS and Android.

 5. Broader Market Reach

-Deploying an app on Android and iOS expands your market reach to cover 98% of the mobile device market.
+Cross platform app development lets you release an app on Android and iOS, which expands your market reach to cover 98% of the mobile device market.
 That kind of coverage boosts your business revenues far more significantly than an OS-specific app.

 There are 5.2 billion smartphone users in the world right now.
 As of January 2021, 28% were iOS users, while 72% were Android users.
 But those percentages vary wildly by country; as of 2022 Q2, 48% of US smartphone users were on the iOS platform.